Menu

 • inform the public of dangerous practices or conditions, and recommend ways to avoid preventable deaths

 An inquest must be held if the deceased person was an inmate in a correctional facility, in the care of Social Services, or an involuntary patient in a mental health facility.
-The provincial government may also direct the Coroner to conduct an inquest as a matter of public interest.
+The provincial government may also direct the coroner to conduct an inquest as a matter of public interest.

 Checklist